Getting Started Guide

 Core approach:

-- Present all 5 skills and 18 capabilities with plain-language explanations
+- Present all 10 skills and their capabilities with plain-language explanations

 - For each skill, include a real-world scenario showing exactly what to say and what you get back